mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 The parts were prepared for 3D printing by simplifying the geometry and adjusting dimensions to better fit the limitations of the printing process.
 The gear teeth, shafts, and housing were modified so the parts could be printed and assembled more easily.

 Because the prototype was designed for demonstration, the design did not include all final mechanical features from the original design.
 Keyways were removed from the printed shaft and gear interfaces to simplify manufacturing and assembly.
-The first iteration used a simpler manual setup, while the second iteration added a motor, bearings, a speed-control dial, and traction wheels to create a more complete working prototype.
+The first iteration used a simpler manual setup with clearance holes, while the second iteration added a motor, bearings, a speed-control dial, and traction wheels to create a more complete working prototype.

 The addition of the motor, speed-control dial, and traction wheels in the second iteration improved the final prototype by allowing the gear train to be operated continuously and by making the output wheel motion easier to observe.